 - Loss of Technology

 An all-hazard approach focuses on the impact of a loss as opposed to the cause.
-Business Continuity Plans are developed and maintained within the Fusion Framework, a third-party cloud solution from Fusion Risk Management that resides on a Salesforce platform.
+Business Continuity Plans are developed and maintained within the Fusion Framework.

-Plan Exercising and Continuous Improvement exercises validate the feasibility of a Plan, identifying opportunities for continuous improvement over time.
+Plan Exercising and Continuous Improvement validates the feasibility of a Plan, identifying opportunities for continuous improvement over time.
 Exercises can take the form of a simulated event or a live event.
-A live event is a situation in which the Business Continuity Plan was used resulting from an actual disaster or significant business disruption to the business function.
+A live event is a situation in which the Business Continuity Plan was used in an actual disaster or significant business disruption to the business function.
 A simulated event is facilitated by DR/BC Services where a business function can exercise a Business Continuity Plan in one of the three ways:

 - Walkthrough – a gathering of the business function team to conduct a detailed review of the Business Continuity Plan, ensuring awareness and understanding of content, roles, and responsibilities